stealth-bombeer/Pg_Dissertation_Management/README.md

   <tr>
     <td>
 <!-- <strong>AgriChain</strong>:- <br> -->
-ResearchPort is a Next-based platform for post-graduate students for finding research papers and pairing up with mentors and advisors that can aid them in developing a thesis.
+Pg_Dissertation_Management is a Next-based platform for post-graduate students for finding research papers and pairing up with mentors and advisors that can aid them in developing a thesis.